 The solution: learning as a conversation, not a directive

-Collaborative learning is a peer-driven, bottom-up method for creating learning materials, making it more effective than traditional eLearning methods.
+Collaborative learning is a bottom-up, peer-driven learning method for creating training materials.
 Employees identify specific learning needs based on what they view as gaps in their knowledge.
 In-house experts then meet those needs by creating relevant courses.
 Everyone is an active participant in learning together.

 Example in practice: Instead of a sales enablement manager setting mandatory pitch-assessment modules to be completed by all reps, she could give reps the opportunity to declare where they were running into problems and propose solutions.
-Then she could create learning paths that offered the support and the guidance needed to improve.
+Then she could create learning paths that offered the support and the guidance needed to improve their performance.

 Related: 3 Biggest Challenges of Remote Sales Training and How to Overcome Them

 In a world where employees are increasingly willing to job-hop, strong company culture matters more than ever.
-A platform that leverages collaborative learning can help you build that strong company culture, one that’s more flexible, decentralized, and nurturing.
-One that helps employees develop their skills and careers.
+A platform that leverages collaborative learning can help you build that culture–one that’s more flexible, decentralized, and nurturing, and helps employees develop their skills and careers.

 The problem: corporate learning makes employees feel like automatons

 Building a company culture that empowers employees is a tall order.
 Unfortunately, it’s an area where organizations have frequently failed in the past, especially during moments of crisis.
-A rigid, top-down corporate culture will inevitably be less flexible and in-touch with employees’ needs.
+A rigid, top-down corporate culture will inevitably be less flexible and out of touch with employees’ needs.

 Centralized learning programs only contribute to the problem.
-They are more likely to be focused on specific deliverables, for example, upskilling large swaths of employees without concern for individual growth opportunities.
+They are more likely to be focused on specific deliverables, with little concern for individual growth opportunities.
 To do this, they turn to one-size-fits-all solutions, like mass reskilling programs or in-person training seminars.

-These solutions are usually expensive, are not effective, and can be challenging to scale.
+These solutions are usually expensive, ineffective, and hard to scale.
 Generic learning programs make employees feel like a number, not like valued team members.
-This lack of personalization is a major contributing factor to the current crisis of engagement.
+This lack of personalization is a major contributing factor to the current crisis of employee engagement and retention.

 The solution: a culture of learning that empowers workers

-Collaborative learning techniques such as think-pair-share can play a decisive role in the ongoing struggle to keep employees happy, present, and focused.
-It encourages each employee to take ownership of organizational culture by creating an environment where they can contribute their skills and experience toward a common goal by creating content.
+Collaborative learning techniques such as think-pair-share keep employees happy, present, and focused.
 In a collaborative learning environment, each person’s skills and ideas are genuinely valued.

-A collaborative learning culture should be focused on training impact.
-No more pointless videos or interminable webinars: If an activity isn’t helping people learn, it’s not worth their time.
+A collaborative learning culture should focus on training impact.
+No more pointless videos or interminable webinars.
+If an activity isn’t helping people learn, it’s not worth their time.

-A culture of decentralized learning empowers all people while helping them move forward in their learning journey.
-Most importantly, decentralized learning is useful in a company of 10 or 10,000.
+A democratized learning pedagogy empowers all people while helping them move forward in their learning journey.
+Most importantly, democratized learning is useful in a company of 10 or 10,000.
 It works whether you’re all in the same building or spread out across the world.
 It scales as the company grows and is elastic enough to change with the organization’s priorities.

 Example in practice: Instead of instituting a corporate reskilling initiative for 1,000 engineers, a company could encourage each employee to set their own learning goals based on their specific aspirations and priorities for development.